smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M08_monitor_and_manage_linux_processes/8_guided_exercise_monitor_process_activity_in_linux.md

 * Using these tools as part of **system administration and performance tuning**

 > This lab reinforces your ability to **analyze**, **optimize**, and **troubleshoot** Linux systems based on live process behavior.

----

-✅ Let me know if you'd like:

-* 🧠 A quiz based on this lab
-* 📥 Markdown or PDF export for GitHub
-* ⏭️ Next lesson: *Analyze and Manage System Logs*

-You're now reading the heartbeat of your Linux system in real time, Shahid 🧠📊 Keep it up!